-The paradox, put simply, is that one relationship is meant to deliver two, quite opposite needs.
-Firstly there is the need for security, stability, familiarity and a feeling of home; then, secondly, a need for excitement, passion, romance and eroticism.
+The paradox put simply, is that one relationship is meant to deliver two, quite opposite needs.
+Firstly there is a need for security, stability, familiarity and a feeling of home; then, secondly, a need for excitement, passion, romance and eroticism.

 These needs pull us in diametrically opposite directions: one tends to peace, safety and a long breath out; the other to surprise, curiosity and a sharp breath in.

 Is it possible that one relationship can satisfy two such different desires?
 Well, experience tells us that, at best, it is difficult.
 If you have friends you can ask - and most of us don’t really like talking about it except in a jokey way - you’d probably find that almost everyone you know who is in a long-term relationship finds themselves in the same boat.
 And usually, it is the passion side of things that gets sacrificed for the security.

 Does passion become less important over the years?
 Well, perhaps - though I think for most of us, we decide to accept the compromise because our need for ‘home’ is so strong.
 We develop various ways of talking about eroticism that put it in the past (how things were different ‘when we first met’ or ‘in my wild youth’) and we live with that side of ourselves partly switched off.
 And we go on having sex if we are lucky - though not with a great deal of excitement or anticipation.
 In fact, at times, we have ‘tick-box’ sex (we really should have sex, it’s been three months!’).
 Or, we contrive to keep the sex issue at bay by having different bedtimes, or by constant low-level bickering.

 Is it just boredom that takes its toll?